libbyshoop/csinparallel/modules/Phoenix++MR/source/MRIntro/MRIntro.rst

 messages.
 As you can imagine, this creates a lot of overhead for the programmer.
 As those who have programmed previously in Pthreads, MPI, or OpenMP can attest, debugging parallel programs can be very difficult!
-When things execute in parallel, they execute non-deterministically.
-This non-determinism can cause a lot of headaches.
+When things execute in parallel, they execute *non-deterministically*.
+This `non-determinism <https://en.wikipedia.org/wiki/Unbounded_nondeterminism>`_ can cause a lot of headaches.

 As multicore and parallel systems became more prevalent, computer scientists